December 14, 2025 (7mo ago) — last updated July 9, 2026 (8d ago)

 console.log(productService.getProduct("123"));

 Now ProductService depends only on IDataRepository.
-You can swap in a mock for unit tests or a different database client without touching business code.
-This use of dependency injection is a practical way to achieve DIP.
+You can swap in a mock for unit tests or replace the database client without touching business code.
+This form of dependency injection is a practical way to achieve DIP.

 Benefits and tradeoffs

 DIP is an investment.
 When applied where it matters, it pays off in testability, flexibility, and maintainability.
-For teams adopting DIP practices, engineering metrics often show meaningful improvements in defect rates and workflow efficiency2.
+Many teams adopting DIP and related modular practices report measurable improvements in defect rates and development flow2.

 Common benefits